The Grand Lodge of Antient Free and Accepted Masons of Scotland

 William Ramsay McGhee, MStJ, D.L., Grand Master Mason

-- The total recorded examples of charitable giving within the group rose to 659, submitted by 257 of its members.
+- This week saw the total examples of charitable giving recorded within the group rise to 842, submitted by 293 of its members.

-- These updated contributions can now be attributed as to being made on behalf of 305 Lodges, from within the 32 Provincial Grand Lodges, 21 District Grand Lodges, Superintendencies and Lodges under the direct supervision of Grand Lodge.
+- These updated contributions can now be attributed as to being made on behalf of 322 Lodges, from within all 32 Provincial Grand Lodges, 23 of its District Grand Lodges, Superintendencies and Lodges abroad under the direct supervision of Grand Lodge.

 SCFS Overseas Report

-- A warm welcome was extended to Brother Yaron J. Ze’elim (Past Grand Secretary of the Grand Lodge of Israel).
+- A very special welcome was extended to Brother Emidio Troianiwho is the Grand Master of the Most Serene Grand Lodge of the Republic of San Marino.

 Finally, as always, please stay safe and look after each other